FloraQin0325/dvae/README.md

         * --gpu: choose GPU index, use 0 if you only have one.

-* The final results will be written into results.txt in the white_box and black_box folders.
-The attack index 1,2,3 corresponds to the FGSM, RANDFGSM and CW attack.
+* The final results will be written into results.txt in the white_box folders.

 ## Citations